Proxmox-Cloud/pve_cloud/docs/schemas/lxc_inv_schema.md

 | **Type**     | `enum (of string)` |
 | **Required** | No                 |

-**Description:** Id of ansible inventory plugin
+**Description:** Id of ansible inventory plugin.

 Must be one of:
 * "pve.cloud.lxc_inv"

 ----------------------------------------------------------------------------------------------------------------------------
-Generated using [json-schema-for-humans](https://github.com/coveooss/json-schema-for-humans) on 2025-11-26 at 10:24:36 +0000
+Generated using [json-schema-for-humans](https://github.com/coveooss/json-schema-for-humans) on 2025-11-26 at 12:56:40 +0000